jason-weirather/CIBERSORT/README.md

 # CIBERSORT-wrapper

-##### A python wrapper and module to facilitate loading / calling CIBERSORT software in structured environments.
+*A python wrapper and module to facilitate loading / calling CIBERSORT software in structured environments.*

+With this software you can:

+1. Run CIBERSORT through a python module with pandas dataframes in and out.
+2. Run CIBERSORT through the commandline with simplified IO
+3. Load or build a conda environment sufficent for meeting CIBERSORT requirements.
+4. Build a docker to capable of executing CIBERSORT through this python-wrapper or the original java command-line interface.

 I am not an author of CIBERSORT nor am I affiliated with thier group.